howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 ### Checking your node version

 Before you begin, make sure that you are using a suitable version of Node.js.
-For this tutorial, your Node version should be `v12` or above.
+For this tutorial, your Node.js version should be `v12` or above.

 <Instruction>

-Use the following command to check the version of `node` you are using.
+Use the following command to check the version of `node` you are using:
 ```bash
 node --version
 ```

 </Instruction>

-If you need to upgrade your node version, you can do so directly from the [nodejs website](https://nodejs.org/en/) or using a version manager such as [nvm](https://github.com/nvm-sh/nvm).
+If you need to upgrade your Node.js version, you can do so directly from the [Node.js website](https://nodejs.org/en/) or using a version manager such as [nvm](https://github.com/nvm-sh/nvm).

 ### Creating the project